maximilionus/monokai_pro_keygen/README.md

 > **Note**
 > Web version of this serial key generator now deployed on Github Pages, available [on this link](https://maximilionus.github.io/monokai_pro_keygen)
 >
-> Source code is also available on `page` branch of this repository
+> Source code is also available on `web` branch of this repository

 ## Usage